Call us at +44 20 33 64 59 06

-Father’s Day is just around the corner again!
-Whether you're a dad yourself, have a dad in your life, or are actually really pro-moms (it's not a contest!), Father's Day marketing opportunities shouldn't be ignored if you run an e-commerce business.
+Father’s Day is once again just around the corner!
+Whether you're a dad yourself or not, Father's Day marketing opportunities shouldn't be ignored if you run an e-commerce business.

-With all that in mind, it’s time for business owners around the world to start thinking about promotions and sales for Father's Day.
-In today’s blog, we'll have a look at what small businesses can do to boost their sales for the upcoming holiday.
+If you're reading this, it probably means that it’s time to start thinking about promotions and sales for Father's Day.
+In today’s blog, we'll have a look at what small and medium-sized businesses can do to boost their sales for dads' big day.

-As was mentioned in the intro, Father's Day is not the same across Europe (or the world for that matter).
-If you're a Father's Day consumer, you probably only care about when Father's Day is in the country where that special dad lives.
+As mentioned, Father's Day is not the same across Europe (or the world for that matter).
+If you're a Father's Day shopper, you only care about the date in the country where your dad lives.

 However, as a shop owner, you should consider when the holiday takes place in all of your main markets.